SumiSastri/typescript-with-react/react-redux-ts/readme.md

 # React-Redux-TypeScript

-![Ricky and Morty app](/react-redux-ts/src/assets/app-screenshot.png)
+![Ricky and Morty app](/react-redux-ts/src/assets/app-screenshot.png) **A free Udemy tutorial by Richard Oliver Bray**

 This section is a project using React, React-Redux, React-Hooks & TypeScript, builds react project with webpack and babel.
-Uses in-line CSS.
+Uses in-line CSS and follows Richard Oliver Bray's tutorial.

 Level-intermediatory.
 Requires prior fundamentals of JavaScript, TypeScript, Node, React & Redux.